 #Unexpected Restarts or Screen Activity

 Your phone restarting on its own, the screen lighting up without notifications, or apps opening without your input can indicate software running in the background with elevated permissions.
+This is one of the easier signs to spot.

 #How to Check for Tracking Software on iPhone